httpwg/http-extensions/draft-ietf-httpbis-key.md

 Cookie ({{RFC6265}}) in a request, Vary doesn't have a mechanism to offer enough fine-grained, resource-specific information to aid a cache's selection of the appropriate response.

+Additionally, when new selecting headers are defined, caches need to be updated to understand their semantics before Vary can operate over them efficiently; due to the sometimes slow rate of cache deployment, this can be problematic.

+Finally, Vary has proven to be difficult to implement correctly and efficiently by high-performance intermediary caches, because doing so involves examining all cached responses with the request's URL.

 This document defines a new response header field, "Key", that allows resources to describe the secondary cache key in a fine-grained, resource-specific manner, leading to improved cache efficiency when responses depend upon such headers.